tenzuki/AI-POWERED-MOUSE/README.md

 ## Remainder
 currently the system is not very optimized and is in the early stages of development

+## For More Detail
+See the code for the detailed explanantion of the code line - by - line.
+I have explained each line of the code about what it does in the program and how the things are working using the hashes

 ## Future Work
 Add support for more gestures and map them to different functions.
 Improve hand detection accuracy and robustness.